-Sure, technology and infrastructure are important, but if the carriers we connected to drop calls, fail to deliver SMS messages, have poor call quality, provide unreliable caller ID, and face other issues associated with poor carrier network quality, then we wouldn’t be able to help our customers no matter how sophisticated we made our platform technology.
+Sure, technology and infrastructure are important, but if the carriers we connected to drop calls, fail to deliver SMS or 2FA messages, have poor call quality, provide unreliable caller ID, and face other issues associated with poor carrier network quality, then we wouldn’t be able to help our customers no matter how sophisticated we made our platform technology.

 Lesson 2: Relying on aggregators is not a good way to ensure carrier network quality

 As we learned early on, large carriers that aggregate traffic and carriers that don’t operate local networks mostly provide coverage based on cost, not quality.
 Since carrier quality is not a commodity, connecting with cost-focused carriers can turn out to be more expensive in the long run.

 That’s because when using aggregators, calls might take a long, suboptimal route through an aggregator’s infrastructure, which leads to inconsistent quality.
 And inconsistent call quality or message deliverability — which manifests as latency, jitter, dropped calls and undelivered messages — can lead to unhappy consumers and additional expenses for companies.

 For example, suppose a company’s mobile app sends an appointment verification SMS to a prospective customer via an API platform.
 If that platform works with unreliable carriers, then that potential customer might not receive that message and may miss the meeting, leading to a lost business opportunity.
 In contrast, businesses that leverage our direct connections to local carriers benefit from more reliable service, as they can automatically leverage our real-time routing engine that routes calls and SMS messages over the best possible routes based on quality.